Sprint

 Corporate Round in 2017

-TIDAL is a global music and entertainment platform that connects artists and fans by offering exclusive access to a wide range of high-profile content, including music, videos, livestreams, tickets, merchandise, and live experiences.
-The platform features an extensive catalog with over 50 million songs and more than 200,000 high-quality videos, ensuring subscribers can enjoy a diverse selection of music from top artists worldwide.
-TIDAL also produces original content, such as the “On Air” podcast network, video series, and artist documentaries.
-Since its inception, the platform has livestreamed over 120 concerts and provided access to 325,000 concert tickets, along with hosting numerous exclusive events for its members.
-Available in 52 countries, TIDAL is designed to deliver lossless audio and high-definition music videos, enhancing the overall listening experience for its users.
+TIDAL is a global music and entertainment platform dedicated to connecting artists and fans while providing exclusive access to high-profile content, including music, videos, livestreams, tickets, merchandise, and live experiences.
+The platform features a catalog of over 50 million songs and 200,000 high-quality music videos, and offers original content such as podcasts, video series, and artist documentaries.
+Available in 52 countries, TIDAL has livestreamed more than 120 concerts and facilitated the sale of 325,000 concert tickets, alongside hosting numerous exclusive events for its members.
+This subscription-based service emphasizes lossless audio and high-definition music videos, ensuring a premium experience for users seeking curated editorial content.

 EyeVerify